 Tips to Avoid Sugar Crystal Formation:

-If the recipe calls for butter (always use unsalted butter unless your recipe specifies otherwise), grease the sides of the saucepan before adding other ingredients.
+If the recipe calls for butter (and remember to use unsalted butter), grease the sides of the saucepan before adding other ingredients.

 - First bring the liquid to a boil.